tsengrr/AIchatbot/README.md

 # Movie/Book Recommender

->An Ollama-compatible Django web app that chats in  Chinese, supports multi-conversation history, and can recommend movies/books by live-searching TMDB + Google Books.
+>An Ollama-compatible Django web app that chats in  Chinese, supports multi-conversation history, can recommend movies/books by live-searching TMDB + Google Books, can have a small movie guess game inside.

 ## Project Description
 This project builds a **multi-session** chat interface.
 It limits context for speed, and adds a recommendation workflow **for movie/book modes: clean user input, infer mood heuristically, fetch real-time candidates (TMDB search + discover or Google Books)**, then let the LLM rank and reply with Markdown.